ychAlbert/RetinaDA/README.md

    - Flipping: Randomly decide whether to flip the image along the vertical axis.
    - Cropping: Randomly crop the image based on the center point of the image.

+## Source Directory

+This directory contains the code, file of outputs, and documentation for image processing.

+### Files

+- [LICENSE](./LICENSE/): Specify the usage permissions of developers or organizations using the code
+- [README.md](./README.md/): Contains a basic introduction to this project
+- [Sub_image.py](./Sub_image.py/): Process image files to generate usable patches.
+### Subfolders

+- [RentinaDA](./RentinaDA/): Contains the processed images.

 ## Usage Instructions

 ### Environment Requirements